peterlamar/engineering-leader/README.md

 ### 1on1s

+* The [goal](https://a16z.com/2012/08/18/a-good-place-to-work/) of the 1on1 is the create a great company.
+* [1on1s](https://a16z.com/2012/08/30/one-on-one/) are primarily for the employee, and secondarily for the manager.
-Having [good 1on1's](https://a16z.com/2012/08/30/one-on-one/) relies on the belief that it is the employee's meeting, as they should do 90% of the talking.
-It is a free form meeting for any issues, concerns, ideas and frustrations not easily expressed in more formal channels.
-Ultimately, the [goal](https://a16z.com/2012/08/18/a-good-place-to-work/) of the 1on1 is the create a great company.
+* It is a free form meeting for any issues, concerns, ideas and frustrations not easily expressed in more formal channels.

+Example 1on1 questions

+* How would you improve the org?
+* Whats not fun about working at the comp?
+* Who is doing really great?
+Why?
+* What is the biggst opportunity that the comp is missing out on?

+Frequency
+* Starting weekly or biweekly is common with the caveat of adjusting as needed

 ### Feedback